dan-osterrath/mbtiles-downloader/README.md

 ```

 #### Parameters
-* *-b* / *--bounds* - the boundaries for the rectangle to download
-These coordinates are in latitude, longitude in the following format: *[western longitude],[southern latitude],[eastern longitude],[northern latitude]*
-Hint: You can get your desired boundaries rectangle from http://boundingbox.klokantech.com/.
+* *-b* / *--bounds* - The boundaries for the rectangle to download.
+These coordinates are in latitude, longitude in the following format: *[western longitude],[southern latitude],[eastern longitude],[northern latitude]* Hint: You can get your desired boundaries rectangle from http://boundingbox.klokantech.com/.
 Specify CSV as output format.
-* *-z* / *--zoom* - the zoom levels to download
+* *-z* / *--zoom* - The zoom levels to download.
 You have to specify the min and max zoom level in he following format: *[min zoom]-[max-zoom]*
 * *-o* / *--options* - the options file to use
-* *-f* / *--file* - the target MBtile file to write
+* *-f* / *--file* - The target MBtile file to write.
 If the target MBtiles file already exists all downloaded tiles will be added to this file.
 If tiles already exist they won't be downloaded and overwritten again.
 So you can easily continue a previous download progress or add additional boundaries later.

 To download an MBTiles file with the zoom levels 4 to 12 for the Suisse i.e. you would specify *-b 5.9559,45.818,10.4921,47.8084 -z 4-12 -o myoptions.properties -f suisse.mbtiles*